HackSocNotts/hacksocnotts.github.io/src/_events/hacknotts-2018/description.md

 You're allowed to attend HackNotts if you are:

-- A high school student,
+- At least 18 years old,
-- An undergraduate or postgraduate student, or
+- A highschool, undergraduate or postgraduate student, or
 - A graduate who is less than a year out of university

 ## Do I need to have a team?